 Many changes have happened to SixPrizes along the way:

-- Currently, I am managing SixPrizes solo again.
+- Currently, I am managing SixPrizes solo.

 Thanks and best,

-Adam Capriola (webmaster of SixPrizes)
+Adam Capriola (owner of SixPrizes)